 The Galveston County Health District opened an information call center to answer questions about COVID-19.
 You can reach the call center at 409-938-7221, option 1

 Testing capacity and locations are subject to change week to week.
 Please stay connected with us for the latest updates here and at

-There are also a number of urgent cares, emergency rooms, etc. that are testing.
+There are also a number of urgent care, emergency rooms, drive-thru pharmacies, etc. that are testing.
 It is important that you call first so they can evaluate your risk and determine if they need to see you in person so that other patients are not potentially put at risk.

 How can I avoid infection with COVID-19?

 The best way to prevent infection is to take precautions to avoid exposure to this virus, which are similar to the precautions you take to avoid the flu.
 CDC always recommends these everyday actions to help prevent the spread of respiratory viruses, including:

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick.